Senior Gear Editor

 There are three classifications for electric bikes.
 As with any fun new invention, regulation varies state by state, so be sure to check local laws to make sure your electric bike is compliant where you live.

 Class 1 electric bikes go up to 20 mph on pedal assist only, meaning they don’t have a throttle, and can be taken anywhere you can ride a regular, non-electric bicycle.
-None of the bikes we feature here are exclusively class 1, however some give you the option to implement it for areas where classes 2 and 3 aren’t allowed.
+None of the bikes we feature here are exclusively class 1, however, some give you the option to implement it for areas where classes 2 and 3 aren’t allowed.

 testing rad power bikes fat tire elctric bikes

-The RadRunner 3+ tops out at Class 2 while the RadWagon 5 is a class 3 ebike.
+The RadRunner 3+ tops out at Class 2 while the RadWagon 5 is a Class 3 ebike.
 Photo: Will Sileo//The Inertia

 Class 2 also tops out at 20 mph, but with a throttle.
 You can take a Class 2 electric bike almost anywhere you can take a Class 1, but are often restricted from single-track mountain bike trails due to the damage the instant torque of a throttle can produce.
-A couple of the bikes listed here are exclusively class 2: the Rad Runner 3+, and the Aventon Sinch ST.
+The Rad Runner bikes (base model and RadRunner Plus) are the only ebikes listed here that are exclusively Class 2.

 Some electric bikes can reach speeds even higher than 28 mph, often accessed by a specific mode on the bike, which is only supposed to be used on private land, as a sort of honor system, although we’re sure the temptation to whiz around town at high speed is hard to ignore for most.
 Bikes on this list with an “unlocked mode” for high-powered riding include the Ride1UP Revv1 and Super73-R.